 Riverhead physician assistant Michael Troyan is expected to be released on bond today after his father, Peter, agreed to put up his Riverhead home worth $1 million as equity.

-Mr. Troyan, who prosecutors described as the ringleader of a scheme to illegally distribute thousands of prescription narcotic drug pills, returned to federal court in Central Islip Friday morning before federal Magistrate Gary Brown.
+Mr. Troyan, who prosecutors described as of prescription narcotic drug pills, returned to federal court in Central Islip Friday morning before federal Magistrate Gary Brown.